gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 ### `view_distance()`
 Returns the view distance of the server.

+### `mob_counts()`, `mob_counts(category)` 1.16+

+Returns either a map of mob categories with its respective counts and capacities (a.k.a. mobcaps) or just a tuple of count and limit for a specific category.
+If a category was not spawning for whatever reason it may not be returned from `mob_counts()`, but could be retrieved for `mob_counts(category)`.
+Returned counts is what spawning algorithm has taken in to account last time mobs spawned.

 ### `schedule(delay, function, args...)`

 Schedules a user defined function to run with a specified `delay` ticks of delay.
 Scheduled functions run at the end